 National Serosurveillance Programme

 A National Serosurveillance Programme for Ireland, including a Seroepidemiology Unit (SEU), is being established in the HSE Health Protection Surveillance Centre (HPSC).
-Serosurveillance is a type of surveillance, and, as such, is a core function of HPSC.
+Serosurveillance is a type of surveillance that measures the level of antibodies to a disease in the blood of a representative sample of the population, providing important information on population immunity due to past infection or vaccination.
+It is an important component of disease surveillance, and, as such, is a core function of HPSC.
 The programme will provide timely serosurveillance information on COVID-19 and other infectious diseases of public health concern.

 The proposal for establishing this programme followed a report on the results of the first national population seroprevalence study for COVID-19 (SCOPI) published in August 2020.
 The logistical challenges in undertaking this work highlighted the importance of having a properly resourced and dedicated unit exclusively carrying out critical seroprevalence studies as part of its core function.